IgKh/cutecosmic/README.md

 Most of the configuration is done using the options already present in the COSMIC Settings application.

 CuteCosmic will by default use the Breeze widgets style engine if installed, or the built-in Fusion style otherwise.
-If you want it to use another style by default (e.g Kvantum), you can set the `CUTECOSMIC_DEFAULT_STYLE` environment variable in your profile.
+If you want it to use another style by default (e.g. Kvantum), you can set the `CUTECOSMIC_DEFAULT_STYLE` environment variable in your profile.

 ## Contributing